mburkley/tms9900-gcc/README.md

 Patch files are archived in the main branch which are used by an install script to create modified sources for gcc and binutils.

-The branch **main** in the repo contains The latest scripts and patch files.
+The branch **main** in the repo contains the latest scripts and patch files for version 1.x.
 The patch files are:
 * binutils-2.19.1-tms9900-1.12.patch
 * gcc-4.4.0-tms9900-1.34.patch

+This branch also contains version 2.x of the patch files which can be applied to newer versions of gcc and binutils.
+These are:
+* binutils-2.44-tms9900-2.0.patch
+* gcc-14.2.0-tms9900-2.0.patch

 Patch files are cumulative.
 The latest version of the patch file includes all previous updates as well.
 Only the latest patch file is stored in the repo.
 The install script will find the latest patch and apply it.
+It will also ask which version of gcc you want to use, or you can add a 1 or 2 parameter to specify 1.x or 2.x

 User download and install
 -------------------------